thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 ## Enforcing binary connectives through bracketing

-If we had a sentence of the form
+If we had a proposition of the form

 ```
 Socrates is man, is mortal and a philosopher.